VaanHelmi/color-picker/README.md

 ## How to run

-Download the files and run the color_picker_plus.py file in your terminal with python.
+Download the files and run the color_picker_plus.py file in your terminal.

 ## How to use